FAQs for Military-Affiliated Students

 UMUC is accredited and adheres to standards set by the Middle States Commission on Higher Education, an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
 UMUC is one of the 12 member institutions of the renowned University System of Maryland.

 Yes.
 UMUC is proud to have served the U.S. Armed Forces since 1947, and we have long been recognized as one of the top universities in the country for military-affiliated students.
 That means our leaders, administrators, and faculty understand the military and the demands of your job.
-We offer a range of programs and services created specifically for military personnel and their families, and our dedicated military and veteran advising teams are here to provide the guidance and support you need no matter where your service or civilian career takes you.
+We offer a range of programs and services created specifically for military servicemembers and their spouses and dependent children, and our dedicated military and veteran advising teams are here to provide the guidance and support you need no matter where your service or civilian career takes you.

 Yes.
-UMUC offers on-site and hybrid classes (combining on-site meetings with online coursework and interactions) at more than 20 locations in the continental United States and in more than 20 countries and territories worldwide, including at military installations.
-In total, UMUC has more than 140 classroom and service locations in the United States, Europe, Asia, and throughout the world.
+UMUC offers hybrid courses (combining on-site meetings with online coursework and interactions) at more than 20 locations in the continental United States.
+On-site courses are offered through UMUC Asia and UMUC Europe in more than 20 countries and territories worldwide, including at military installations.
+In total, UMUC has more than 140 classroom and service locations throughout the world.

 At UMUC, you'll earn a degree that's respected on the job market and within the armed forces.